Golden age of American animation: Harman-Ising era

-Harman & Ising break away
+Harman-Ising break away

-After disputes over the money, Harman-Ising parted company with Schlesinger (who rejected their demands for raised budgets) in 1933, taking Bosko with them to work with Metro Goldwyn Mayer.
-Schlesinger began his own cartoon operation under the new name Leon Schlesinger Productions, hiring Harman-Ising animator Friz Freleng and several others to run the studio.
-Animator Tom Palmer created a Bosko clone known as Buddy and answered to Walt Disney's use of color in the Silly Symphonies cartoons in 1934, and began making all future Merrie Melodies cartoons in color.
-However, since Walt Disney had an exclusive deal with Technicolor, Schlesinger was forced to use Cinecolor and Two Strip Technicolor until 1935 when Disney's contract with Technicolor had expired.
-In 1935, Schlesinger fired Tom Palmer and Buddy was retired.
+After disputes over money, Harman-Ising parted ways with Schlesinger (who rejected their demands for raised budgets) in 1933, taking Bosko with them to work with Metro Goldwyn Mayer.
+Schlesinger began his own cartoon operation under the new name Leon Schlesinger Productions.
+Animators Tom Palmer and Earl Duvall were assigned as directors, with Palmer creating a Bosko clone known as Buddy, meanwhile Schlesinger answered Walt Disney's use of color in the Silly Symphonies cartoons in 1934, and began making all future Merrie Melodies cartoons in color.
+However, since Disney had an exclusive deal with Technicolor, Schlesinger was forced to use Cinecolor and Two Strip Technicolor until 1935 when Disney's contract with Technicolor had expired.

+The new studio had a rocky start as Buddy failed to be a successful replacement to Bosko due to his bland personality.
+Tom Palmer's inexperience as a director resulted in him being terminated by Schlesinger.
+Duvall was also later fired following a drunken confrontation.
+Schlesinger decided to re-hire several Harman-Ising animators (including Friz Freleng) to run the studio instead.
+Buddy was phased out by 1935.